yat-labs/yat-docs/yat-docs/docs/guides/4_advanced_topics.md

 Yat uses [Stripe](https://stripe.com/) as a payment provider for handling credit card payments.
 Stripe manages and stores all credit card and personally identifying information (PII), none of which is stored on y.at's servers.

 To integrate card payments into a third-party application you need to obtain a Stripe API public key from the Yat integration team.

-For a testing purposes there is pre-registered token `"tok_visa"`.
-This key is only available on the y.at [test environment](https://emojid.me/).

 The following is a list of suggested resources for reading about using Stripe for payments:
 - Development quickstart [https://stripe.com/docs/development](https://stripe.com/docs/development)